HMS Curacoa (1809): Post war

-Curacoa paid off in 1815, the second Treaty of Paris, signed on the 20 November,ending the Napoleonic wars.
-Substantial repairs were made to Curacoa at Deptford, between March 1817 and February 1819.
-Afterwhich, in 1822, she was laid up at Woolwich.
+Curacoa paid off in 1815, when the second Treaty of Paris, signed on the 20 November, ended the Napoleonic wars.
+Substantial repairs were made to Curacoa at Deptford, between March 1817 and February 1819, after which, in 1822, she was laid up at Woolwich.
 In February 1831, she was converted to a 24-gun sixth-rate corvette and recommissioned in April for service in the East Indies.

 After returning home in 1834, Curacoa was refitted at Chatham Dockyard between February and July 1839, before being sent to South America to assist with the suppression of the slave trade.
 On 31 March 1840, Curacoa captured Thirteenth of June, a Portuguese brigantine.
 In 1847, Curacoa sailed for England and on 29 March 1848, she was put up for sale at Sheerness and broken up there in March the following year.